Ocular Trauma - Queensland Eye & Retina Specialists

 Rest for the remainder of the day after your surgery.
 Avoid any strenuous activities and try to keep your head elevated when resting.

-Do not lift heavy objects or engage in activities that require significant physical exertion for at least a week.
+Do not lift heavy objects or engage in activities that require significant physical exertion for at least two weeks.
 Avoid bending over, as this can increase pressure in your eye.

 Do not drive until your surgeon confirms that it is safe for you to do so, usually after the first follow-up visit.